UniversityRadioYork/BAPSicle/README.md

 ### Windows

 Currently there's just a batch script.
 Simply run ``install.bat`` as administrator.
-If you've just built BAPSicle youself, it'll be in ``/install`` folder.
+If you've just built BAPSicle yourself, it'll be in the ``/install`` folder.

 This will:
 * Copy BAPSicle into ``C:\Program Files\BAPSicle``